GibzFGC/FoxxiBot/README.md

 ## Upgrading FoxxiBot

-Upgrading FoxxiBot is super easy, just backup your "Data", "Files" & "Scripts" folders (and any folders you've created for custom moduels, web panel additions, etc).
+Upgrading FoxxiBot is super easy, just backup your "Data", "Files" & "Scripts" folders (and any folders you've created for custom modules, web panel additions, etc).
 Then download the most recent release and copy your stuff back in.

 ## License